ydb-platform/ydb/ydb/docs/en/core/deploy/manual/deploy-ydb-on-premises.md

 LD_LIBRARY_PATH=/opt/ydb/lib /opt/ydb/bin/ydbd admin database /Root/testdb create ssd:1
 ```

-If the user authentication is enabled in the cluster, an authentication token must be passed to the database creation command.
-The procedure to obtain the token is described above in the [cluster initialization section](#initialize-cluster).
+If user authentication mode is enabled in the cluster, the authentication token must be passed to the database creation command.
+The procedure for getting a token is described in the [cluster initialization](#initialize-cluster) section.

-The authenticated version of the database creation command:
+A variant of the database creation command with reference to the token file:

 ```bash
 LD_LIBRARY_PATH=/opt/ydb/lib /opt/ydb/bin/ydbd -f token-file admin database /Root/testdb create ssd:1
 ```

-The following parameters are used in the command examples shown above:
+The command examples above use the following parameters:
-* `/Root` - name of the cluster root domain, must match the value of the `domains_config`.`domain`.`name` setting in the configuration file;
+* `/Root`: The name of the root domain, must match the `domains_config`.`domain`.`name` setting in the cluster configuration file.
-* `testdb` - name of the database being created;
+* `testdb`: The name of the created database.
-* `ssd:1` - name of the storage pool and the "box" number within the pool.
-Name of the pool typically means the device type used, and should match the value of `storage_pool_types`.`kind` setting within the `domains_config`.`domain` element of the configuration file.
+* `ssd:1`:  The name of the storage pool and the number of the block in the pool.
+The pool name usually means the type of data storage devices and must match the `storage_pool_types`.`kind` setting inside the `domains_config`.`domain` element of the configuration file.

-## Start the DB dynamic node {#start-dynnode}
+## Start the database dynamic node {#start-dynnode}

 {% list tabs %}